Acts Online

 (f) A maximum of 1 00 hours may have been completed in an FSTD of which a maximum of 25 hours may have been completed in a flight procedures trainer 1 (FNPT 1), or, where the training is provided in an integrated training course, 40 hours in an FNPT II, which may include 1 0 hours in an FNPT 1;

-(g) Up to 50 percent of the 1 500 hours and each of the requirements specified in subregulations (2)(a), (b), (c) (d) and (e) above may be completed in helicopters;
+(g) Up to 50 percent of the 1 500 hours and each of the requirements specified in subregulations (2)(a), (b), (c), (d) and (e) above may be completed in helicopters; and

 (h) A maximum of 30 hours flight time in touring motor gliders, gliders, micro light aircraft (excluding a weight-shift micro light aeroplane, or an aeroplane with a maximum take-off mass of less than 450 kg), may be counted towards the 1 500 hours experience requirement.

-(5) A South African Air Force pilot flight instructor or navigator instructor may apply for exemption for some or all of these requirements as indicated in regulation 61.01.9(23).
+(5) A South African Air Force qualified pilot or navigator may apply to be credited with theoretical knowledge examination and flight time in terms of regulation 61.01.9(23).